wizmariefa/csci305-ruby-lab/README.md

 ## *Step 4:* Filter out non-English characters

-Lastly, ignore all song titles that contain a non-English character (e.g., \'{a}, \`{i}, \"{o}, etc.).
+Lastly, ignore all song titles that contain a non-English character (e.g., á, ı̀, ö, etc.).
 (Hint: it may be easier to match titles that contain only English characters than to match titles that contain non-English characters).
 I define ``English characters'' to include the word meta-character definition (typically `\w` and `\s` in most languages) as well as the apostrophe character.
-This process will allow a few non-English song titles to creep through (e.g., *amore mio}), but will eliminate the majority of non-English titles.
+This process will allow a few non-English song titles to creep through (e.g., *amore mio), but will eliminate the majority of non-English titles.

 ## *Step 5:* Set to lowercase

 Convert all words in the sentence to lowercase.
 Each of these languages has a special function to do this for you.

-# Self-Check}
+# Self-Check

 In the `a_tracks` dataset, after all filtering steps, I find 52,760 valid song titles.

 N.B.: If you are close to my number (within 10's), that is sufficient.
 If you are way off (i.e., 100+), you should double check your regular expressions.

-# Bi-gram Counts}
+# Bi-gram Counts

 A bigram is a sequence of two adjacent words in a text.
 The frequency distribution of bigrams in text(s) is commonly used in statistical natural language processing (see http://en.wikipedia.org/wiki/Bigram).
 Across this corpus of one million song titles, you will count all the bigram words.